Young Researcher of the Year 2013: Prof. Dr. Walid Maalej

 About the academics awardThis is the seventh time academics has awarded the prize for young researchers, which this year represents a sum of 5,000 Euros.
 The prize honours young researchers, who, through outstanding engagement, innovative thinking and exemplary work, fundamentally influence science, research and development for the better.
 Early career researchers from any field up to the age of 35 can be considered for the prize.
 Last year it was awarded to the deaf researcher Dr. Ingo Barth of the Max Born Institute in Berlin.

-PresentationThe academics award will be officially presented on 24th March 2014 at the 'Science Gala' hosted by the German Association of University Professors and Lecturers.
+PresentationThe academics award was presented on 24th March 2014 at the 'Science Gala' hosted by the German Association of University Professors and Lecturers.
 The Young Researcher of the Year Award will be presented alongside the prize for University Lecturer of the Year, which this year is going to Professor Anne Bohnenkamp-Renken, director of the 'Freies Deutsches Hochstift' (Free German Foundation) and the Goethe-House in Frankfurt.

 Selected jobsin academia and industry